microsoft/OpenHack-FHIR/Challenge01-AzureAPIforFHIR/ReadMe.md

 ## Help, I'm Stuck!
 Below are some common setup issues that you might run into with possible resolution.
 If your error/issue is not here and you need assistance, please let your coach know.

 * **{ENVIRONMENTNAME} variable error**: EnvironmentName is used a prefix for naming Azure resources, you have to adhere to Azure naming guidelines.
-The value has to be globally unique and can't be longer than 12 characters.
+The value has to be **globally unique** and **can't be longer than 12 characters**.
 Here's an example of an error you might see due to a long name.
    <center><img src="../images/challenge01-errors-envname-length.png" width="850"></center>

 * **PowerShell Execution Policy errors**: are another type of error that you might run into.
 In order to allow unsigned scripts and scripts from remote repositories, you might see a couple of different errors documented below.